philwil/PiThings/README.md

 With the availbility of low cost wireless interfaces on pizeros and other systems my need for this sort of project has got greater.

-To use it  set up one or more  servers on each thing.
+To use it, set up one or more  servers on each thing.
 These servers can talk to other servers on a local or global internet.

 When you connect to the server you can get the value of things that the server knows about.

 A object on the server is defined by a uri this/is/an/example/of/a/uri